-For the second objective, we focused on 22 rules of the Federal Deposit Insurance Corporation (FDIC), Federal Reserve, and Office of the Comptroller of the Currency (OCC) that created capital and liquidity requirements.6 These 22 rules constituted all major rules creating such requirements for large banking organizations that were finalized in 2012-2021.7 We developed a data collection instrument to compare and assess the analyses conducted for these rules against principles in the Office of Management and Budget's (OMB) Circular A-4, which provides guidance to most federal agencies on the development of regulatory analysis.8 We also reviewed the regulators' documentation of their regulatory analyses for the rules.
+requirements for large banking organizations that were finalized in 2012-2021.
+We developed a data collection instrument to compare and assess the analyses conducted for these rules against principles in the Office of Management and Budget's (OMB) Circular A-4, which provides guidance to most federal agencies on the development of regulatory analysis.
+We also reviewed the regulators' documentation of their regulatory analyses for the rules.